-They prefer tropical and temperate climates but will thrive in the appropriate conditions no matter where they are in the world – particularly parts of Asia, Southern Europe, Africa and North and South America.
+The porcupine habitat is incredibly diverse.
+They prefer tropical and temperate climates but will thrive in the appropriate conditions no matter where they are in the world – particularly in parts of Asia, Southern Europe, Africa, and North and South America.

 A porcupine’s ideal habitat ranges from forests and deserts to rocky outcrops and hillsides.
-Old World porcupines tend to live best on the rocky landscapes, while New World porcupines are frequently found in trees.
+Old World porcupines tend to live best on the rocky landscapes, whereas New World porcupines usually live in trees.

-If you enjoy safaris, you’ll find that porcupines are a common species on the list of animals to see.
+If you enjoy safaris, you’ll find that porcupines are a common species on the list of must-see animals in Africa.
 So, make sure that you keep your eyes peeled the next time you enjoy a Kruger National Park safari.

 While porcupines may be a popular animal to add to your safari-spotting list, you may find the challenge to be a little more difficult than spotting the likes of the African antelope.
 This is mostly due to the nocturnal nature of porcupines.

-As nocturnal animals, they do most of their foraging at night.
 Porcupines are highly intelligent animals with fantastic memories.
-Their ability to learn quickly has probably contributed to their lifestyle adaptation which keeps them protected from predators during the day.
+Their ability to learn quickly has probably contributed to their lifestyle adaptation, which keeps them protected from predators during the day.

 Although porcupines have their quills to protect themselves from predators, such as lions and hyenas, their first choice is to flee.
 This can lead to them climbing trees.
-However, porcupines mostly climb trees to forage for food.
+However, porcupines mostly do so to forage for food.